 Prenatal vitamins are a must during pregnancy, but can they also support immune health?
 The short answer is yes!

 A good prenatal multivitamin is nutrient packed, and fortunately, a lot of the vitamins and minerals needed to support a healthy pregnancy are also key to building up your immune response.
-Natalist’s Prenatal for her contains zinc, vitamins A, C, D, and E, folate, selenium, and eleven other vital nutrients that can support overall health and immune defense.
+Natalist’s Prenatal Daily Packets contain zinc, vitamins A, C, D, and E, folate, selenium, and eleven other vital nutrients that can support overall health and immune defense.

 Should you take other immune-defense supplements along with your prenatal vitamins?

 One of the key nutrients for supporting immune and reproductive health, vitamin D, is also a vitamin that around half of Americans are deficient in (an even higher rate of deficiency was found in adult African-Americans).
 Deficiency in vitamin D is associated with increased autoimmunity as well as an increased susceptibility to infection.
 Most experts agree vitamin D supplements are safe in dosages up to 4,000 IU per day during pregnancy or lactation.
 When taken with our Prenatal Multi (which contains 800 IU of D3), one Natalist Vitamin D3 gummy a day would give you a total of 1,800 IU of vitamin D3.
 When taken with our Prenatal (which contains 2,000 IU of D3), one gummy a day would give you a total of 3,000 IU of vitamin D3.

 It’s possible to reach a toxic level of vitamins and minerals, and while this is pretty hard to do, it’s important that you stay within healthy limits.
 Make sure you stay below the tolerable upper intake level (UL) if you do decide to take other supplements.